ioccc-src/winner/bugs.md

 [README.md](2020/ferguson2/README.md) for details (search for `vik` in the file).

-He provides a tip in testing the problem: it might help to use Cody's Enigma machine to find problems as it will allow you to verify what is correct and what is not.
+He provides a tip in testing the problem: it might help to use the Enigma machine to find problems as it will allow you to verify what is correct and what is not.
 Again see his README.md for details.

 ## Compiler specific requirements on type of args to main

-The following entries have a problem in that the args to main() are not of a specific type due.
-This shows itself in some compilers like clang.
+The following entries have a problem in that the args to main() are not of a specific type due this being allowed in earlier C. This shows itself in some compilers like clang.
 Looking at the source code of `clang` there is no way to override this requirement so these entries will fail to compile with clang.

 Please be aware that gcc under macOS is clang despite the fact it might appear to be gcc: no symlink and both gcc and clang exist.